-- Magnetic Powered Shake Flashlight with optional display - Circuit board 6" by 6" of Series/Parallel Circuit (with modifications if exhibited in Level 1) - Electromagnet - Galvanometer - Electric Motor - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 2 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+- Magnetic Powered Shake Flashlight with optional display - Circuit board -6" by 6" of Series/Parallel Circuit (with modifications if exhibited in Level 1) - Electromagnet - Galvanometer - Electric Motor - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 2 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.